-Which city is cheaper, Charlotte or Chapel Hill?
+Which place is cheaper, Charlotte or Chapel Hill?

 These are the overall average travel costs for the two destinations.

 Should I visit Chapel Hill or Charlotte?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.